Kotlin/KEEP/proposals/context-receivers.md

   could find annotations like`@TypeParceler<ExternalClass, ExternalClassParceler>()`.
 Angle brackets make this analogy of using a type stand out.
 * `context(Ctx)` syntax is consistent with Kotlin parameter declarations.
-When you declare a function with a context receiver, as in `context(Ctx) fun foo(param: Param)`, you actually declare and additional anonymous parameter to a function of type `Ctx`.
-This analogy become especially notable when you consider that the functional type of this declaration, as explained in the [Functional types](#functional-types) section,
+When you declare a function with a context receiver, as in `context(Ctx) fun foo(param: Param)`, you actually declare an additional anonymous parameter to a function of type `Ctx`.
+This analogy becomes especially notable when you consider that the functional type of this declaration, as explained in the [Functional types](#functional-types) section,
   is equivalent to `(Ctx, Param) -> Unit`.
 Parentheses make this analogy of declaring a parameter stand out.

-> Another advantage of the angle brackets syntax is that is makes [Backwards compatibility](#backwards-compatibility)
+> Another advantage of the angle brackets syntax is that it makes [Backwards compatibility](#backwards-compatibility)
 > concerns go away completely, but they are so minor for parentheses anyway, that we did not pay much attention to
 > this difference.